 Even with our stay ending with what I would consider a rip-off, we loved the people and the resort was in a great location.

-Stay tuned for a review of my experience booking with Costco Travel and our trip around the island.
+Here is my review of my experience booking with Costco Travel and our trip around the island.